googleinterns/power-data-graphing-intern-2020/README.md

     * install packages in the environment by running `pip3 install 'package-name'`
     * Leave the enivronment by running `deactivate`
 2. go to the backend folder, run the following commands to build the backend server **Make sure that you are in a virtual environment before you run this command**
+    * `pip3 install -r requirements.txt` (Only need to run this command at the first time)
     * `./build.sh`

 ### Browser
-After finishing set up the frontend and backend, open the browser(recommend chrome) and visit "http://localhost:4200/", you should be able to see the website connected with the backend
+After finishing set up the frontend and backend, open the browser(recommend chrome) and visit "http://localhost:4200/", you should be able to see the website connected with the backend.

 ## TBD: Deploy the project to Google Cloud Platform